-By creating adequate room on the contact patch for mud to clear itself during wheel rotation, the Terreno Wet G2.0 prevents clogging.
-There is a sacrifice in ultimate rolling resistance, but whereas gravel tires with smaller tread blocks might roll faster, they’ll also clog much quicker, rendering them incapable of transferring brake forces.
+Plenty of spacing between the tread allows mud to clear itself during wheel rotation, the Terreno Wet G2.0 prevents clogging.
+There is a sacrifice in ultimate rolling resistance, but whereas gravel tires with smaller tread blocks might roll faster, they’ll also clog much quicker which reduces grip.

-Tires with a narrower profile have the ability to cut into muddy trails, finding any semblance of grip that might be a touch deeper into the compounded sedimentation.
+The narrow shape helps the tire to cut into muddy trails, finding any semblance of grip that might be a touch deeper into the compounded sedimentation.
 Although larger casing tires provide better comfort, in the case of a wet-weather gravel bike ride, you’ll want something that can dig into the surface, a task for which the Terreno Wet G2.0 has appropriate sizing.